davisjam/vuln-regex-detector/src/extract/README.md

 This directory contains programs to extract the *statically declared regexes* from a program written any of the supported languages.

-It also contains a driver that accepts:
+It also contains a driver `extract-regexps.pl` that accepts a JSON file with:
-- program name
+- file (program name)
 - [language]

 If language is not specified, the driver attempts to discover the correct language.

-See usage message for details.

 # How does an extractor work?